Exciting News! (as of January 1, 2017)

 I went into Google this afternoon, and in quote marks I typed ‘Catholic Food Movement,’ and there was one hit.
 I typed ‘Christian Food Movement,’ and there were two hits,” [Nigel] Savage said last week at the Jewish Theological Seminary, during the kickoff event for Hazon’s new Jewish Environmental Ethics Series.
 “I typed ‘Jewish Food Movement,’ and there were 81,300 hits.

 Mr. Savage goes on to make the point that the Jewish community’s embrace of the good food movement is widespread and significant.
 But when Nurya Parish read these words, she started asking a more pointed question: Is there a Christian food movement?
 If so, where is it?

 Nurya started looking around on the Internet and talking to friends with similar interests.
 In November 2014, she published a week of links on faith and food on her Churchwork blog and asked for feedback and additions.
 In March of 2015 she put those links plus more into a downloadable guide.

 Nurya was touched and grateful when some of the people she most admired in the Christian food movement thanked her and started publicizing the guide of their own initiative.
 Over three hundred downloads later it became clear that a new version was needed.
 Abby Bok, Michael Edwardson and Erin Skidmore all worked with Nurya on the second version.
 Now, Plainsong Farm stewards the guide as part of our ministry.

 Get the Latest Guide

-Welcome to the January 2016 version of the Christian food movement guide.
-It now has almost 200 resources and links and is 27 pages.
-And it’s still a totally free download.
-Enter your email address in the form below to receive it and future updated versions.
+You can still download the January 2016 version of the Christian food movement guide.
+It has almost 200 resources and links and is 27 pages.
+And it’s still totally free.
+Enter your email address in the form below to receive the PDF guide and updates as this project progresses.